Red Lake, ON

 Set Red Lake as default location

-Mainly cloudy.
-30 percent chance of showers late in the evening and after midnight.
-A few showers beginning overnight.
-Risk of a thunderstorm overnight.
-Wind south 20 km/h becoming light in the evening.
-Low 15.
+Mainly cloudy with 60 percent chance of showers in the evening.
+Clearing overnight.
+Wind southeast 20 km/h becoming west 20 in the evening.
+Low plus 1.

 CBC News: Weather Centre

 Nationwide, you can view weather on CBC News Network, 7 days a week.

 Don't forget, your local weather forecast is available in your area on the CBC regional nightly news.

 Tune in for weather: regional, national and international, coming your way from our team of meteorologists!

 - Current views of the marina in Thunder Bay and Lake Superior from the City of Thunder Bay Web cam.

 - New Ex-general Rick Hillier angry at MP no-shows for ISIS vote video

 - Former chief of defence staff Rick Hillier took to Facebook Tuesday to blast MPs who were not present at Monday evening's vote to extend Canada's military mission against ISIS in northern Iraq and now Syria.